canada-ca/design-system/information-findability/metadata.md

     </div>
     <h3>The dcterms.title</h3>
     <p>
-        The dc.terms title is optional.
+        The dcterms.title is optional.
 This metadata field is part of the Dublin Core Metadata Initiative.
 It allows you to provide additional metadata that may be used by some systems to catalogue and index your page.
 If you use this field, the content should be identical to your &lt;title&gt; field.
     </p>
     <h3>Coordinate the &lt;title&gt; and the &lt;h1&gt; content</h3>